 When to visit Kaya Mawa

-Kaya Mawa is a great year round destination.
-The best climate can be experienced from late April to November with June to August being the coolest months (20-25 degrees during the day).
+Kaya Mawa is a great holiday destination all year.
+The best climate can be experienced from late April to November, with June to August being the coolest months (20-25 degrees during the day).
 The remainder of the year often experiences higher temperatures of 30-37 degrees.
 The months of December to April are the rainy season.
 However, rains often tend to fall in the evenings.

 High Season: